Full Terms and Conditions

 - Actual job vacancies which would normally be filled by a permanent or temporary member of staff (e.g. data input, telesales, admin work, filing, market research.

-- Ongoing (e.g. 20 hours a week for 3 months or longer term) require students to make any form of payment.
+- Ongoing (e.g. 20 hours a week for 3 months or longer term, placement years)

 We understand that specific sectors traditionally offer unpaid experience in order for students to gain a foothold in the industry, e.g. media and arts, however, we review each unpaid opportunity on a case by case basis.